 Are you disposing of your confidential material responsibly?

-So many materials we need to dispose of contain confidential information.
-Because of this, extra caution is necessary to keep data safe.
+So many materials we need to dispose of contain confidential information, and extra caution is necessary to keep data safe.
 Instead of throwing confidential information away or letting it gather dust in storage, it should be securely destroyed.
 But how do you ensure your confidential material is 100% safe once it’s out of your hands?

-Many rubbish removal companies send the items they collect to recycling or landfill.
-Neither of these are safe options when it comes to getting rid of confidential data.
-If your data goes to landfill, it will likely remain intact.
-At recycling depots, it can be accessed by dozens of people prior to recycling.
+Whether you use a rubbish removal company or take items to a tip directly, neither option is safe when it comes to getting rid of confidential data.
+If your data goes to a landfill, it will likely remain intact.
+At recycling depots, it can be accessed by dozens of people before recycling.
+At a tip, any member of the public could get their hands on your personal information.
 Your data is not likely to be collected by security vetted personnel or have strict access controls.
 Nor is it likely to be tracked.

 If you are using a rubbish removal company or skip to get rid of a large amount of household, garden or building waste and are considering throwing a few boxes of old paperwork in with the mix, we would strongly advise against it.
 A single piece of paper disposed of incorrectly could be all it takes to put yourself at risk of fraud.